 if (isset($_SERVER['REQUEST_URI'])) {

-// Notice that this directory must be writable.
+// This directory must be writable.

-$firewallstorage = __DIR__ . '/../storage/shieldon';
+$storage = __DIR__ . '/../storage/shieldon_firewall';

-$firewall = new \Shieldon\Firewall($firewallstorage);
+$firewall = new \Shieldon\Firewall\Firewall();

-$firewall->run();
+$response = $firewall->run();

 }